GSA/digitalgov.gov/content/events/2022/08/2022-08-11-uswds-monthly-call-august-2022.md

 We wanted to identify which design systems included patterns at all, and how they approached them.
 What information did they include on a pattern guidance page?

 How were these organizations talking about patterns?
 What were their problem statements?
-Their Do’s and Don’ts?
+Their Do's and Don'ts?

 We analyzed how these design systems described their patterns — their approach to guidance and their approach to addressing the problem statement of a pattern.
 How well did they describe how and why they recommend one solution over another?